OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-set-the-tab-order-of-controls-in-a-frame.md

 ---
-title: How to: Set the Tab Order of Controls in a Frame
+title: "How to: Set the Tab Order of Controls in a Frame"
 keywords: olfm10.chm3077250
 f1_keywords:
 - olfm10.chm3077250